-Welcome Special Needs Advocate!
+Josh Lafauci, Circular Pride Welcome Special Needs and Disability Advocate!

-This booklet is offered as a resource, or "toolkit," to help you support and promote the rights and well-being of individuals with special needs.
-Each chapter addresses a topic that impacts individuals with special needs.
-Special needs advocacy is important work and it is the aim of this toolkit to support, facilitate, and encourage that work.
+This booklet is offered as a resource, or "toolkit," to help you support and promote the rights and wellbeing of individuals with special needs and disabilities.
+Each chapter addresses a topic that impacts individuals with special needs and disabilities.
+Special needs and disability advocacy is important work and it is the aim of this toolkit to support, facilitate, and encourage that work.
+A brief note regarding the language and terms used in this toolkit: People in the disability community vary in the language they choose to use to describe themselves and others.
+Parents and supporters of people with disabilities (PWD) will often prefer the term "special needs" while a self-advocate may prefer to use "disabled person" and even be offended by the term "special needs."
+In law, "special needs" is a term of art and why you will find it most often in this toolkit while discussing special needs planning, special needs trusts, and so forth.
+Nevertheless, this toolkit is for everybody whether they are a self-advocate PWD, a caregiver or friend, a supporter, a parent or family member, an ally, an appointed person such as a trustee or guardian, or a professional working in the disability community.
+ADVOCACY Advocacy is the act of speaking on behalf of, or in support of, a cause or person.
+Advocacy by, or on behalf of a person with special needs or a disability, is communication to ensure that a person's needs are being met.
+GOALS Advocacy seeks to ensure that people, particularly those who are most vulnerable in society, are able to: - Be heard on issues that are important to them; - Defend and safeguard their rights; and - Influence decisions that affect their lives.

-ADVOCACY

-Advocacy is the act of speaking on behalf of or in support of a cause or person.
-Advocacy by, or on behalf of a person with special needs is communication to ensure that a person's needs are being met.

-GOALS

-Advocacy seeks to ensure that people, particularly those who are most vulnerable in society, are able to:

-- Be heard on issues that are important to them; - Defend and safeguard their rights; and - Influence decisions that affect their lives.

 Advocacy is a process of supporting and enabling people to:

 - Express their views and concerns;

 - Access information and services;

 - Defend and promote their rights and responsibilities; and

 - Explore choices and options.